Maelstrom8/Mountain-Blade/README.md

 ### Requirements & Installation

 - A unmodified copy of Mount & Blade II: Bannerlord through Steam (I do not support anything else)
+- A Nexus account (you don't need Premium but everyone should have an account)
 - Your Bannerlord version must be v1.1.1
    - The "beta" is actually a hotfix and doesn't break my mods.
 Go to Properties > Beta and make sure it looks like [this](https://i.imgur.com/Sx5Z4K2.png)
    - Make sure Language is set to [English](https://i.imgur.com/2OKEBEl.png)
    - They really don't have any way to stop updates, so your best option is putting it so it [only updates when you launch it](https://i.imgur.com/T2h2pxF.png).
 Set that.
    - If the game updates, switch back to v1.1.1 (I'll likely ultilize stock game feature if it becomes available)

+Additionally, if you do not have [.NET Desktop Runtime 6.0.14](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) - you need it.
+Novus Launcher won't work without it.

 ### System Requirements